Start/Evaluate

 • Not having defined workflows for drafting and solving problems

-Regarding didactics, I think one of the best ways to facilitate the elaboration of mind maps for beginners is to use templates, mind maps which have a structure that you complete with your content, much like a form.
+Regarding didactics, I think one of the best ways to facilitate the elaboration of mind maps for beginners is to use templates, mind maps which have a structure that you complete with your own content, much like a form.
 If a template has examples for the content, even better.
 As a simple example, if you see a topic like “Foods I like most”, it’s easy to find subtopics.